jessvan/Morgen/md/HP-HowTo.md

 ![](lib/menu-UNStudio.jpg)

-With rich media eBooks like this, it is possible to include more interactive features.
+With rich media ebooks like this, it is possible to include more interactive features.
 This chapter starts with a video scroll introduction that the user controls by swiping down on the app.